Twingate-Labs/Twingate-CLI/README.md

 Before you can run any of the commands, you need to **authenticate** using *python ./tgcli.py auth login*:

 ```
-python ./tgcli.py auth login -r "https://xxxx.twingate.com/api/graphql/" -a "my twingate API token"
+python ./tgcli.py auth login -t "my Twingate Tenant Name" -a "my Twingate API Token"
 ```

-The **authentication token** along with the **URL** in the authentication call are **stored locally** and **do not need to be passed as parameters beyond the first authentication call**.
+The **authentication token** along with the **Tenant Name** in the authentication call are **stored locally** and **do not need to be passed as parameters beyond the first authentication call**.

-The **Session Name** needs to be passed in all calls (it serves to retrieve the URL and Authentication Token dynamically)
+The **Session Name** needs to be passed in all calls (it serves to retrieve the Tenant name and Authentication Token dynamically)

 Apart from the initial authentication call, each call should contain **at least 1 option**: **-s** (**-s** is used to specify the **Session Name**.)